 AlphaGo belongs to a subset of Machine Learning known as Deep Learning (note that the naming of Deep Blue is a coincidence and it is not classified as Deep Learning) which is notorious for requiring a substantial amount of computational power to learn.
 Deep Learning AIs spend days churning data to learn how to solve a problem.
 A study on the energy consumption of hardware built for Deep Learning revealed that the learning process can emit as much carbon as the lifetime of five midsize sedans.
 In addition to that, the intelligent behaviour learned is uninterpretable by even the developers themselves, i.e. we will never know why AlphaGo makes a particular move.
 Maybe this isn’t such a big problem in a game of Go as the results of the AI are phenomenal.

 The use of AI has amazingly made its way into governments and judicial systems, but has also been the centre of criticism from the media and public alike.
 In 2016, the Wisconsin Supreme Court ruled for judges to use it as an aid to assess the risk of recidivism.
 Little is understood about COMPAS since it uses trade secrets.
 This prompted two independent researchers to compare it to the most basic Machine Learning AI (a linear regression), and they found that there was no significant difference; COMPAS does nothing extraordinarily ‘intelligent’.
-To add insult to injury, an investigation into its risk assessments revealed that there is an inherent bias that favours white people to be classified as low-risk and black people to be classified as high-risk.
+To add insult to injury, an investigation into its risk assessments revealed that there is an inherent (almost extreme) racial bias.
 This is a big concern in Machine Learning which is driven by historical data.
 If the data itself is inherently biased then the AI learning from it would be biased as well.

 The cherry on top for how AI is misunderstood was seen in Australia; the RoboDebt scheme.
 In 2016, the Australian government decided to enlist the help of AI to crack down on the abuse of their welfare system and clawback A$1.5 billion in three years.
 They implemented an automated debt recovery system (a seemingly Logic Programming AI) that was meant to accurately calculate how much a person owed or was owed by the government.
 Ironically, it has since incurred the Australian government A$1.2 billion in refunds and payouts.